yimingxt/yimingxt.github.io/_pages/about.md

 </p>

 <p>
-Note: I no longer have access to the old webpage located at [utah](https://www.math.utah.edu/~yxu/).
+Note: I no longer have access to the old webpage located at <a href="https://www.math.utah.edu/~yxu/">[utah]</a>.
 Consequently, I won't be able to make any further updates to it.
 </p>

 <p>